Plane of Romania's ex-dictator's fleet sold at auction - RFI

 But it could be exhibited or -- with a significant investment -- be revived.

 "It's hard to revive it.
 It should be re-motorised as its current motors are not authorised because of the noise they make.
-Also, its parts have expired," Marica said.
+Also, its parts have expired," Mirica said.

 - Royal welcome -